mythril-forge/homebrew-spells/spells/level-3/incite-greed.md

 Each creature of your choice that you can see within 30 feet of the coin must succeed on a Wisdom saving throw or become **charmed** by you for the duration.

 While **charmed** in this way, a creature can do nothing but use its movement and action to make a Wisdom ability check and greedily search for the gem.
-The difficulty of this check is equal to your Spell Save DC plus ten.
+The difficulty of this check is equal to `your Spell Save DC + 10`.

 An affected creature can repeat its saving throw if it is ever attacked, targeted by a spell, or damaged.
 Otherwise the spell lasts for the duration, or until gem is found.